 Are there Size Limitations to Storage Options?

 Most of the dry-stacking facilities can handle boats on the larger end of the spectrum, and most have cranes installed to move the boats around.
-Each dry storage facility will have their size limitations and schedule of access, so invest some time in research beforehand.
+Each dry storage facility will have its size limitations and schedule of access, so invest some time in research beforehand.

 Wet-slips can also handle bigger boats, but it is common practice to charge per foot, so the larger the boat, the more costly storage becomes.